Input SQL

 INSERT: Add new rows of data into a table.

-UPDATE: Modify existing data in a table based on conditions.
+UPDATE: Modify existing rows based on conditions.

 DELETE: Remove rows from a table based on conditions.